 - On the evening of March 11th, the MS-MTQ program associate director, Brian Rembish, made a presentation on this program at the Minnesota ASQ monthly meeting held at Crowne Plaza in Plymouth, MN.
 The attendance was about 70 with the majority that work in the medical device industry.
 To see more details click on this link: http://mnasq.org/spotlight/0314pgm/

 - Individual MSMTQ courses can be taken on an independent basis and can be excellent for training and professional development.
 Registration is on a space available basis.
-This coming spring 2014, the following courses are being offered and starting on May 5th:
+This coming summer 2014, the following courses are being offered and starting on May 5th:

 To see more details of the classes content check out the course catalog link on the bottom of the "About MTQ" page.
 To see the class schedule and the instructor teams go to the "Schedule" page and click on the "detailed schedule" link at the top of the page.

 - The grand opening of the new ISELF facility was held on August 21st, 2013.
 This integrated Science & Engineering facility is a powerful new tool for SCSU, students, and industries which was conceptualized by former Dean of the College of Science & Engineering, Dr. David DeGroote who was also the founder of the three Master of Science programs in medical technology including this program.
 Here are links to news articles on the opening of this new facility at SCSU.

 - Some recent articles were published online that talk about the employment and salaries in the medical device industry that includes both Quality and Regulatory.
 Here are the links:

 - 6/20/12 – Program Announcement: St. Cloud State offers master’s in medical technology quality